Kepler Star Wheel

 - Two wheels included:

 - one with coordinate grid for plotting additional exoplanet stars

 - one without grid for cleaner simpler look - easier to read

 - Has two holders: one for latitudes 30°-50° and one for latitudes 50°-70°

-Get or watch the video—teacher's guide for the Kepler Starwheel in mpeg or Quicktime format, created in May of 2015 in conjunction with International Year of Light—Cosmic Light Kit.
+Watch the activity guide video for the Kepler Starwheel in mpeg or Quicktime format, created in May of 2015 in conjunction with International Year of Light—Cosmic Light Kit.